stephcmartin/harry-potter-tic-tac-toe/harry-potter-template/README.md

 6. As a user, I want to be able to change my password
 7. As a user, I want to be able to log out.

-# Some Basic Game Code Logic that I knew I needed:
+# Some Basic Game Code Logic That I Knew I Needed:
 * checkIfLegal - to see if the move can be made/if the square has been taken
 * changeBoard - update board after each move
 * displayBoard after change